'Tidal Wave': Hundreds Of Coast Guard Families Show Up To Pop-Up Boston Food Pantry

 Their only option then, Dasher says, will be asking relatives for a loan.

 "It is very tough to even think about asking for any kind of handout," he sighs.
-"But it comes down to sucking up your pride, and taking care of your family."
+"But it comes down to sucking up your pride and taking care of your family."

-Even late-career, higher-earners are feeling the pain.
-Steve Calder has been working for the EPA as an environmental scientist for more than 25 years, and is president of the American Federation of Government Employees Local 3428.
-He was one of several EPA employees who met with Rep. Lori Trahan, D-Mass., this week at her Lowell office, to explain their predicament and ask for help.
+Even late-career higher earners are feeling the pain.
+Steve Calder has been working for the EPA as an environmental scientist for more than 25 years and is president of the American Federation of Government Employees Local 3428.
+He was one of several EPA employees who met with Rep. Lori Trahan, D-Mass., this week at her Lowell office to explain their predicament and ask for help.

 Some are worried about meeting kids' college tuition deadlines, or their mortgages.
 But it's not just cash flow that's a problem, Calder tells Trahan.
 He recently borrowed against his retirement fund, and his loan payments come out of his paychecks.
 But if he doesn't get paychecks, he says, he could face a series of costly consequences.